Hopac/Hopac/Docs/Internals.md

 locking.
 As you can see, the entire operation can be implemented without additional allocations; the caller of the read operation has already allocated the continuation object, which also includes the **Next** field that we use to implement a linked list.
-The lock is only held for the duration of a few machine instructions.
+The lock is held for the duration of only a few machine instructions.
+In a non-contrived application, the scope for lock contention is extremely small.
 The same goes for the actual implementation of channels, for example.

 The **fill** operation is not much more complex.
 The illustrative code below omits any error checking (trying to fill an IVar twice would be bad).
 It also